yetanalytics/lrsql/doc/startup.md

 ![Mac Security Preferences](images/mac_sec_0.png)

+Choose the "App Store and identified developers" option and then follow the procedure below.

 During startup you may see a firewall/security warning depending on OS.
 In MacOS it may look like the following:

 ![Mac Security Warning 1](images/mac_sec_1.png)